webarch-coop/ansible-role-kitty/README.md

 # Kitty

-Ansible role to install Kitty from GitHub.
+Ansible role to install and update to the latest version of [Kitty](https://github.com/kovidgoyal/kitty).

 This role is designed to be run without `become`, as a non-root user, you might want to copy the following to `/usr/share/applications/kitty.desktop` and `chmod 755` it: